 The writing was on the wall, and one by one our breweries closed or were sold off until the last remaining piece closed in the 90s leaving this city without the very soul that brought it to life in the first place.

 We were a beer city without any beer.

 Cincinnati has been a little behind the quick growth of craft breweries, but things are building massive momentum very quickly here now.
 We now sit in a city that is home to more than (depending on who you ask) 65 different breweries making some of the best beer you can find.
-Our brewing community is filled with some of the most genuine people doing things for some of the best reasons that you can imagine.
-These are families, friends, and neighbors brewing beer on systems ranging from .25 barrels to 100bbls.
-In a lot of ways, you can look at the beer community of today’s Cincinnati as more well-rounded and exciting than anything that this city has seen in the past.
+Our brewing community is filled with some of the most genuine people doing things for the best reasons you can imagine.
+These are families, friends, and neighbors brewing beer on systems ranging from .25 barrels to 100 bbls.
+In many ways, you can look at the beer community of today’s Cincinnati as more well-rounded and exciting than anything that this city has seen in the past.

-It’s a good time to be a drinker.
+It’s an excellent time to be a drinker.

 If the ghosts of beer barons of Cincinnati’s past were to look into what we have going on today, I think they’d be proud.
 They’d pull up a stool in any of our local breweries, drink a few pints, and happily sing the praises of Cincinnati.